Chiranjeevi: Awards, honours and recognitions

-Director K. Balachander said "Chiranjeevi has both Kamal Haasan and Rajinikanth in him.
+Director K. Balachander said, "Chiranjeevi has both Kamal Haasan and Rajinikanth in him.
 Not only can he do action, he can also act."
 Chiranjeevi received the Padma Bhushan, the third highest civilian honour in India in the year 2006.
-He was awarded an Honorary Doctorate by Andhra University in the same year.
-He is a ten-time winner of Filmfare Awards South and a four-time winner of Nandi Awards.
-In 2014, he was awarded International Face of Indian Cinema at the 3rd South Indian International Movie Awards from Tengku Adnan Tengku Mansor.
+In the same year, he was awarded an Honorary Doctorate by Andhra University for his contribution to films and his social service through the Chiranjeevi Charitable Trust.
+He is a nine-time winner of Filmfare Awards South and a three-time winner of Nandi Awards.
 He was the first actor from South India to be invited to the Oscars ceremony in 1987.
+In 2013, CNN-IBN recognized him as one of "the men who changed the face of the Indian Cinema".
+In 2014, he was awarded International Face of Indian Cinema at the 3rd South Indian International Movie Awards by Tengku Adnan Tengku Mansor.
+In 2024, he was honoured with a Guinness World Record as the most prolific actor-dancer in the Indian film industry for performing more than 24,000 dance moves in 537 songs in 156 films in a career spanning over 45 years.